Paul-Valdez/CS151-School-Management-System/README.md

 **Description**
 -
 Our team is developing an integrated management system to streamline the handling of student and faculty data, addressing current challenges in tracking and classification.
-Utilizing MYSQL DBMS for data storage and leveraging JSWING on NETBEANS 8.2 for a user-friendly interface.
+Utilizing a PostgreSQL database hosted on Supabase for data storage and leveraging JSWING on Eclipse for a user-friendly interface.

 Beyond its core functionalities, this project offers team members valuable hands-on experience in MYSQL CRUD operations, data transactions, and interface design, ensuring technical growth alongside project completion.